beamform/pacmap-rs/README.md

     2. Balanced weight phase
     3. Local structure focus phase
 - `snapshots`: Optional vector of iterations at which to save embedding states
+- `approx_threshold`: Number of samples above which to use approximate nearest neighbors (default: 8,000)

 ### Pair Sampling Parameters